 If you have a Bluetooth printer, ensure your computer has a Bluetooth adapter.
 This is a small device that allows your computer to recognize Bluetooth signals.
 The process of connecting the printer is highly automated.
 Windows has a wizard for installing the printer by going to Start -> Control Panel -> Hardware and Sound -> Printers -> Add a printer, while Macs have a Add Printer button under the Print menu that pops up when you try to print.

 ResNet provides wired network ports in every residence hall room, and most rooms are covered by the ResNet wireless network.
 We highly discourage the use of personal wireless routers and wireless access points as they can interfere with the OSU wireless coverage provided in all residence halls.
-If you have poor wireless coverage in your room, or need to connect more than one wired device, you can set up a wireless (or wired only) router in your room.
+If you have poor wireless coverage in your room, or need to connect more than one wired device, you can set up a wireless/wired router in your room.

 A router is a network device allowing multiple computers, handheld devices and game consoles to communicate with each other and share a single connection to the Internet.
-They usually contain one uplink (WAN) jack and between 4 and 24 Ethernet (LAN) jacks where network devices can be plugged in.
-By connecting a router in the correct way to ResNet, multiple network devices can share the same connection, and operate on the same private network.
+They usually contain one uplink (WAN) jack and 4 Ethernet (LAN) jacks where network devices can be plugged in.

 ResNet requires you to secure your wireless router to use it.
-You must use wireless encryption, which encodes the data transmitted between your PC and your wireless router.
+You must have a password set up on your router so not just anyone can connect to it.
 Unfortunately, some routers ship with encryption turned off, leaving it completely exposed.
 Enable your router's encryption and use the strongest form supported by your computer.
-The Wireless Protected Access (WPA) protocol and more recent WPA2 have supplanted the older and less-secure Wireless Encryption Protocol (WEP).
+This will most likely be WPA2, as it is the most recent and most secure form.
+Only use other forms if you have a device that doesn't support WPA2.

 Plug one end of an Ethernet cable into the orange or green internet jack in your room, and the other into the WAN, Uplink, or Internet port of the router.
 Connect your computer and other devices to the LAN ports on the router.

-To get your connection working, you'll need to find and register the routers WAN or Uplink adapter address.
+To get your connection working, you'll need to find and register the routers MAC address?.
 This may be physically written somewhere on the router, or you may be able to find it in the router's web–based interface.
 Consult your router's manual for the best way to find the adapter address.

 To register the device, login to ResDesk.
 You will be prompted to type in the hardware address found above, agree to the acceptable use policy, and click submit.
 Doing so will register your device.